 Alfred was a member of the provisional committees who established the Bank of Victoria and formed the Melbourne and Williamstown Railway Company.
 He was a member of the Melbourne Cricket Club, the Victoria Industrial Society, and the Melbourne Club.

 In 1854 Alfred and Sarah decided to liquidate much of their assets and return to London to educate their two children, Robert and Alice.
-It was not much later in England when 13 yo Alice succumbed to diphtheria.
+It was not much later in England when 13 year old Alice succumbed to diphtheria.

 In 1867 Alfred returned to Laverton Homestead finding it in a rather run down state in need of much repair.
 Sarah returned the following year bringing their daughter Alice with her.
 It was not unusual in those times when moving such vast distances were likely to be permanent, to take your deceased loved ones with you.
 Son Robert was left in England to complete his schooling.